Exca-DK/bsc_extras/README.md

 ```

 ##### Note: Those functions have been added to "mev" module.
 If you have http/ws.api flag enabled then you need to also speficy that module, eg. --http.api "eth,admin,mev".

+- ## Openssl
+Encryption/Decryption can be optionally set to use openssl implementation.
+Openssl AES CTR is faster and uses less resources in comparison to golang native implementation.

+##### In order to use that feature make sure that openssl installed.
+##### In order to enable new feature set --openssl flag.
+By default this feature is disabled.